marcel-chwialkowski/DSZAnalysisThesis/README.md

 # DSZAnalysis
-Probability Bounds Analysis of Neural Networks in Julia
+Probability Bounds Analysis of Neural Networks in Julia.

+Code to reproduce the examples of:
+A Zonotopic Dempster-Shafer Approach to the Quantitative Verification of Neural Networks, Eric Goubault, Sylvie Putot, 2024.

 First version - to be sanitized soon...